 - Write when you feel like it.
 If I go a day or two without writing, I don’t beat myself up.
 I trust my body to know when I need a respite.
 Often, I will have a marathon writing session later in the week so I consider the earlier rest period a necessary recharge.

 - Writing is writing.
 Period.
-Some days I lament that I haven’t written a lick on an essay I’m been mulling around.
-Then, when I reflect on the day, I see 27 in my Sent folder.
+Some days I'm bummed out that I haven’t written a lick on an essay I’m been mulling around.
+Then, when I reflect on the day, I see 27 emails in my Sent folder.
 Writing is writing, whether it is an email to client, a pitch to an agent, a handwritten sick note for your kid, or a FB post asking for travel advice.
 I consider all of these ways in which I am exercising my writing muscle (I actually love writing emails).